Esri/palladio/README.md

 ### v2.0.0 Beta 2 (Mar 27, 2023)

-Required CityEngine version: 2022.1 or older.
+Required CityEngine version: 2022.1 or older

 #### Changed:
 - Changed indexing of generated meshes: all vertex attributes now have separate indices.
 This improves mesh connectivity and sharing of points.
-- Fixed rule attribute overrides for multiple initial shapes.
+- Fixed rule attribute overrides for multiple initial shapes
-- Fixed two bugs in the "FileSystem Helper" when reading textures from RPKs (fixes rendering with Mantra).
+- Fixed two bugs in the "FileSystem Helper" when reading textures from RPKs (fixes rendering with Mantra)
-- Updated Procedural Runtime (PRT) to 2.7.8538 (corresponds to CityEngine 2022.1).
+- Updated Procedural Runtime (PRT) to 2.7.8538 (corresponds to CityEngine 2022.1)

 #### Development:
 - Turned off optimization for config `RelWithDebInfo` to have better debugger experience